 I am fairly prone to slipping on slick stuff… My balance just isn’t what it used to be.
 Taking a hard fall while on blood thinners is not fun.
 Indeed, back in 2015, I slipped coming back on the Delicate Arch Trail in Arches National Park.
 So, I am looking at getting a pair of YakTrax.
 I have heard good things about them, but I have never used them so can’t say anything more than they are on my wishlist.

 While road tripping in the winter requires a lot of forethought and gear, the rewards are seriously worth it.
-Places which are insanely crowded in the summer give way to a peaceful solitude in the winter.
+Places that are insanely crowded in the summer give way to a peaceful solitude in the winter.

 Yes, driving through a snowstorm can be a bit frightening.
 Especially if you have never driven in snow before.
 With the right gear, however, it can be a truly amazing experience.